 Another marked distinction between the normal and the pathological fluid is the presence in the former of a reducing substance, and the absence of this, as a rule, in the latter; in only two out of fourteen cases was it found.
 But the most noteworthy distinction between the two fluids is the presence of abundance of choline in the specimens removed from cases of General Paralysis.
 This can be identified chemically by numerous tests, of which the most important are the characters (solubility, crystalline form, &c.), of the platino-chloride.
-The accompanying figures show the shape of these yellow octahedral crystals.
+The accompanying figures show the shape of these vellow octahedral crystals.
 The chemical examination of the fluid supports our contention that the cerebrospinal fluid acts as the lymph of the brain, and when the disintegration of the cerebral tissue is increased, as in General Paralysis, the fluid contains the products of such disintegration (e.g., choline, nucleo-proteid).
 The greater number of the specimens of cerebrospinal fluid we have examined were removed from the cadaver as soon as possible after death.
-We have also had the opportunity of examining four specimens
+We have also had the opportunity of examining four specimens removed during life by lumbar puncture from cases of General Paralysis.10 The results obtained with these are identical with those obtained from the post-mortem specimens.
+We have also secured on several occasions blood removed for remedial purposes from such patients by venesection, and we regard one of the most important outcomes of our work, the discovery that the blood also contains the same toxic material during a seizure.
+It is not present in the urine.

-Fig. 6.-Crystals of the platino-chloride of the base separated from cerebrospinal fluid in cases of General Paralysis of the Insane.
+FIG. 6.-Crystals of the platino-chloride of the base separated from cerebrospinal fluid in cases of General Paralysis of the Insane.
 Crystallised from 15 per cent. alcohol.
 The identity of this base with choline is not only shown by the form of these crystals, but by its solubilities and by other numerous reactions described in full in the paper referred to.